ckriutz/Votesy/README.md

 Additionally, there is a **Infrastructure** folder that has all the scripts required to set up the Azure resources, as well as the scripts to deploy.

 ## votesy-api
 Will look for the questions table in Azure table storage, and return the questions and answers that are "isActive".
 This is used by **votsey-web** to display the options, and also by **votsey.results** to get the current question and vote count.
+On initial run, it will check to see if there are any questions in the database, and if not, it will add one.
+Makes it easy for initial deployments!

 ## FAQ's